Dates: May 1–8, 2016

 • $500 deposit to confirm participation

-This photographic adventure begins and ends in Venice, Italy.
-Tuition includes hotel (based on double occupancy; single occupancy is available with payment of a single-occupancy supplement), breakfasts and dinners, and local group transportation for the duration of the adventure.
+This photographic and cultural experience begins and ends in Venice, Italy.
+Tuition includes hotel (based on double occupancy; single occupancy is available with payment of a single-occupancy supplement), breakfasts, four dinners, and local group transportation (7-day vaporetto pass) for the duration of the adventure.
 It does not include souvenirs, bar beverages, laundry, insurance (travel, medical, cancellation), transfers between the airport and hotel, nor any personal expenses.

 This adventure is suitable for all levels of photographic experience.
 Participants must be in good health and able to spend each day walking and carrying their own equipment.

 It has been said that unless one is encouraged to slow down, Venice is visited in vain.
-The Venice Within The Frame photographic adventure will explore Venice, including several other islands of the Venetian Lagoon, at just the right pace to avoid such a travesty.
+Experience: Venice Within The Frame will explore Venice, including several other islands of the Venetian Lagoon, at just the right pace to avoid such a travesty.

-We will spend our week here exploring the city, going deeper into its alleys and unseen parts than many often have a chance.
+We will spend our week here exploring the city, going deep into its alleys and unseen parts.
 Venice is spectacular at any hour, and there will be plenty of opportunities to photograph in the earliest mornings and latest evenings, as well as exploring the surrounding islands, and spending time showing and discussing our photographs over some of the best food and wine imaginable.
-Travel around Venice and the lagoon will be by vaporetto (waterbus), and we will be staying at a single boutique hotel just off of Piazza San Marco for our week in Venice.
+Travel around Venice and the lagoon will be by vaporetto (waterbus), and we will be staying at a single boutique hotel just off of Piazza San Marco, behind the Bridge of Sighs, for our week in Venice.

-This photographic adventure is about the passionate discovery and photography of people, place, and culture, with emphasis given to going deep not wide, and pursuing that most elusive of photographic necessities — our vision.
-It is appropriate for photographers of all levels, and you will be free to photograph independently or always with the assistance of one of the leaders.
+This photographic and cultural experience is about the passionate discovery and photography of people, place, and culture, with emphasis given to going deep not wide, and pursuing that most elusive of photographic necessities — our vision.
+It is appropriate for photographers of all levels.

 We will arrive in Venice in time for a group dinner to finally get to know each other in person, have an orienation for our shared adventure, and discuss the week’s itinerary and events.